What Happens to Your Stock When a Company is Bought?

 Vested stock options when a company is bought out

-1. Cash out your options or awards
+1. Cash out vested stock options

 Planning note: If you have vested incentive stock options, you’ll want to consider the pros and cons of exercising before the deal closes.
 When unexercised ISOs are cashed out at closing, it’s considered a cancellation of stock options for tax purposes, not a disqualifying disposition.
 This is important, as the former will be subject to payroll tax.
 Exercising shortly before the deal closes can prevent this from happening.
+Public company employees are often subject to blackout periods and lockups at some point during M&A activity, so make sure you stay in compliance.

 When Should You Exercise Stock Options?